andna5980/memorise/README.md

 -   ####    Visitor Goals

     1. As a user, I want to rapidly understand the purpose of the website and get the information about the game including how to play it.
-        1.
+        1. User will easily understand the purpose of the website, with a clear access to the navigation bar that will lead to the other pages.
+        2. The main page contain the memory game.

     2. As a user I want to be able to navigate through the page in a ease and clearly way.
-        1.
+        1. The page clearly shows the different pages and the purpose of every one of them.

     3. As a user I want to find on the site easy and fun to play.
 Also, I would like to see relevant information that help me understand the benefits of playing          this game.
-        1. sdfdsfs
-     4. As a user, I would like to chose diferent levels of difficulty.
-        1. dfsdfs
+        1. The page display the game in the main area, there are other pages that help the user understand the purpose of the page nd some useful information about            the game.

-     5. As a user, I would like to find their social media links, so I can see if the have other products.
+    4. As a user, I would like to find their social media links, so I can see if the have other products.
-        1. sdfsf
-     6. As a user I would like to be rewarded every time I win.
-        1. kkjlkjlk
+        1. User will find all the social media links in every page.
+The links are easy to identify by some icons.

-     7. As a user I want to be informed of the different areas of the screen game.
+    5. As a user I want to be informed of the different areas of the screen game.
-        1. dasdads
+        1. User will be able to see a description of the game area in te help area.